meinzeugde/sn-dts/README.md

 npm install
 ```

-## 2. Login to your instance and import the update set for the REST api endpoint:

-1. `Navigator > System Update Sets > Retrieved Update Sets`
-2. under `Related Links` choose `Import Update Set from XML`
-3. upload the xml file `sys_remote_update_set_dts_generator.xml` (found in this folder)
-4. back on the List View click on the imported record `Type Definition Generator`
-5. click the button `Preview Update Set`
-6. click the button `Commit Update Set`

-## 3. Prepare your project
+## 2. Prepare your project

-1. To Enable automatic detection of all typescript files, create a file `jsconfig.json` on the root of your project folder and insert the following content:
+1. To Enable automatic detection of all typescript files in Visual Studio Code, create a file `jsconfig.json` on the root of your project folder and insert the following content:

 ```json
 {